PPPPatrick0/AstellKern-DAP-Root-Guide/README.md

 ### Brief Introduction
 * This guide aims to provide a comprehensive rooting solution for Astell&Kern DAPs.
 The method was originally developed and tested on an SP3000 (standard version) running firmware v1.51.

-* Currently, this guide can be referenced for rooting Astell&Kern devices running UI4 and UI4.5, such as the SP3000series (SP3000 , SP3000T , SP3000M verified) and PD10 (verified) ,and potentially the SE300 etc...(UI4), SP4000 (UI4.5) (theoretically possible, but not yet verified).
+* Currently, this guide can be referenced for rooting Astell&Kern devices running UI4 and UI4.5, such as the SP3000series (SP3000 , SP3000T , SP3000M verified) and PD10 (verified) , SR35 (verified) and potentially the SE300 etc...(UI4), SP4000 (UI4.5) (theoretically possible, but not yet verified).

 * Starting with v0.2, pre-decrypted update.zip files for select models will be provided.
 This is to simplify the process and to serve as a potential rescue package for "unbricking" your device (hopefully, you'll never need it for that reason).
 (V0.2 Add SP3000 V1.51)